Jun 292024

 Oct 222015

 Sylvia Fein, one of America’s foremost surrealist painters, lived and worked in Ajijic from 1943 to 1946.
-She would love to learn the present whereabouts of one of her favorite paintings from that time.
+We would love to learn the present whereabouts of one of her favorite paintings from that time.

 Sylvia Fein: Three Ladies. ca 1945.